 There was no questioning her passion for helping the audience she wanted to reach out; she knew they were desperate for clear signposting and easy to access advice.
 But 14 months in and her beautifully designed website was verging on a marketing disaster.
 Although visits to the site were climbing and she was good traction in the forums, database building was almost non-existent and her offer just wasn’t compelling enough.

-When we starting diving into the process she went through with her author clients, it was apparent to me, almost immediately, the value of what she did even before the content was written.
-Of course, being surrounded with the traditional – and very much outdated – publishing business model, it was a classic case of “what you don’t know, you don’t know.”
-But having talked through all her options and what role, client capacity and delivery process would work for her, it was as if a searchlight was beaming through the fog and a new path became clear.
+When we started diving into the process she went through with her author clients; it was apparent to me the value of what she did even before the content was written.
+Of course, being surrounded by the traditional – and very much outdated – publishing business model, it was a classic case of “what you don’t know, you don’t know.”
+But having talked through all her options and what role, client capacity and the delivery process would work for her, it was as if a searchlight was beaming through the fog, and a new path became clear.

 And without distracting her from her core revenue base or burning herself in the process.